 Don’t Swim If You’re Sick

 Chlorinating your pool only does so much.
 You need to keep germs out of the pool.
 Practice good hygiene.
-Don’t swim when you have diarrhoea.
+Don’t swim when you have diarrhea.
 If there is an accident in your pool, be sure to clear the pool and follow guidelines for proper cleaning of the water.
+Keep the germs out and stay pool safe.

 Skim, Brush and Vacuum Your Pool Regularly